celo-org/epochs/README.md

 //    ^22,394,880        ^1,296        ^17,280
 ```

-You can fetch the logs of epoch transactions by fetching the logs of an epoch block.
+You can fetch the logs of epoch transactions by getting the logs of an epoch block using
+the block hash.
 For example, using the `viem` client library:

 ```ts
 // Getting the block hash of an epoch block